 - Spectra uses a closed system to prevent backflow of milk into the tubes.
 The Medela I had used an open system and washing milk out of the tubes was a pain I did not need in my life.

 - When I compared similar models, the Spectra was infinitely better value-for-money.

 I’m not going to waffle on about all the usual tips like keeping hydrated and looking at a photo of your baby while pumping.
 You already know all that.
 But these tips are worth mentioning.

 - Make sure your pump flanges fit correctly.
 Using the wrong flange size can cause breast pain, reduced pumping output and even clogged ducts.
 Use this guide to measure your flange size.

-- Massage your breasts before pumping and if you have time, take a break mid-pumping for a short massage.
+- Massage your breasts before pumping or do nipple stimulation.
+If you have time, take a break mid-pumping for a short massage.
 While pumping, do gentle breast compressions.
-Use a hands-free nursing bra to free up both hands.
+Use a hands-free pumping bra to free up both hands.

 - If you notice that you’re getting less from pump sessions after a few months, your pump parts might be worn.
 Replace them, especially the duckbill valve.
 It’s worth it.

 - How much milk you should expect to pump varies.
 This article gives you an idea but please don’t compare and compete with other moms.
 It’s about your personal best.

 To wrap up

 I’m not officially affiliated with Spectra and have no professional qualifications in breastmilk pumping.
 I’m just a mom who figured out what worked for me.
 It might not work for you but I think it’s worth a try.